KpyTuK777/Management-OS/docs/PRODUCT_VISION.md

 ## User value

 Users gain a focused daily workspace, a reliable view of active projects, less fragmented information, and a foundation for better operational decisions.

+The intended end-to-end experience is defined in the [Owner Journey](OWNER_JOURNEY.md), which applies these principles from first launch through focused work, learning, improvement, and session closure without replacing the architecture of individual systems.